Gsealy/kong/README.md

 ## Features

-- Database support:  Mysql,Postgresql,Cassandra.
-- CLI**: Control your Kong cluster from the command line just like Neo in The Matrix.
+- **CLI**: Control your Kong cluster from the command line just like Neo in The Matrix.
 - **REST API**: Kong can be operated with its RESTful API for maximum flexibility.